Azure/azure-sdk-for-net/sdk/synapse/Azure.ResourceManager.Synapse/src/autorest.md

   - from: sqlPool.json
     where: $.paths['/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Synapse/workspaces/{workspaceName}/sqlPools/{sqlPoolName}/pause'].post
     transform: >
       $.description += '.
-You can call ToObjectFromJson<SynapseSqlPoolResource>() against the Value property of the result to get specified type.';
+You can call ToObjectFromJson<SynapseSqlPoolData>() against the Value property of the result to get specified type.';
       $.responses['200'].schema = {
           "type": "object"
       };